matrix-org/matrix-spec-proposals/proposals/3160-message-timezone-markup.md

 when "resist fingerprinting" is on.
-Web clients would therefore need to at least confirm the detected timezone with the user to ensure it does not get sent with a different timezone than the user is actually in and create a whole level of confusion.
+Web clients would therefore need to at least confirm the detected timezone with the user to ensure it does not get sent with a different timezone than the user is actually in and create a whole new level of confusion.

 The `datetime` attribute in HTML does not allow to just specify a time of day without specifying the day, which could be nice to have.
 In that case, clients